Welcome from the Tourism Information Service at Cabrera de Mar. This audioguide will show you the highlights of the city.

 The Town Hall (Nº11)

-The new town hall, designed in 1903 by architect Bonaventura Bassegoda i Amigó, was built bewteen 1928 and 1930.
+The new town hall that you can see with the audioguide, designed in 1903 by architect Bonaventura Bassegoda i Amigó, was built bewteen 1928 and 1930.
 This building, in eclectic-historicist style, is in three parts.
 It has a raised middle part and three lower levels (basement and two floors) and a double-sloping roof.
 Noticeable are the symmetrically arranged doors, balcony and rectangular windows with semi-circular arches and lowered arches.
 There is a porch with three arcades which lead to the lower floor.

 Initially the municipal school, with boys and girls kept apart as was the custom in those days, occupied the two lateral wings.
 There is a mural in the west wing with allegorical features symbolising knowledge, science and progress, values which were exalted in the post-war years of its creation.